influxdata/awesome/docs/part-2/designing-your-schema.md

 The org per customer design has the following advantages:

 * You can meet the data requirements of users with advanced high throughput and cardinality use cases.
 * Your users’ data is isolated and secure.

-The org per customer design has the following disadvantages:
+The org per customer design has the following disadvantage:

 * You can’t easily query for data across multiple organizations.

 The org per customer design is good for use cases where:

 * You’re developing an industrial IoT solution that can be used for multiple companies.